Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Results and Analysis

-Figure~\ref{fig:corr_pmi} shows the \textsc{pmi} correlation for $4166$ En-Fr sentence pairs taken from the training data.
-The pairs of \textsc{pmi} values are computed using English and French language models trained on the training data.
+Figure~\ref{fig:corr_pmi} shows the \textsc{pmi} correlation for about $4000$ sentence pairs taken from the dev data.
+The pairs of \textsc{pmi} values are computed using English and Russian language models trained on the training data.
 We observe a clear correlation between source and target, which agrees with the intuition that if the target sentence matches well in the context, so does the source sentence.
-What is also obvious in Figure~\ref{fig:corr_pmi} is that most of the points lay in the first quadrant where both the source and target contextual \textsc{pmi} is greater than $0$, which is explained by the simple intuition that most sentences should have positive coocurence relation with their contexts.
-These nature is lost when compute the contextual \textsc{pmi} using a wrong context $\tilde{c}$ randomly chosen in the dataset as shown in Figure~\ref{fig:corr_pmi_false}.
+What is also obvious in Figure~\ref{fig:corr_pmi} is that most of the points lay in the first quadrant where both the source and target contextual \textsc{pmi} is greater than $0$, which is explained by the simple intuition that most sentences should have positive co-occurrence relation with their contexts.
+This behavior is lost when computing the contextual \textsc{pmi} using an incorrect context $\tilde{c}$ randomly chosen in the dataset as shown in Figure~\ref{fig:corr_pmi_false}.

 The effectiveness of \textsc{pmi} as a measure of the valid translation of the current sentence given context is further emphasized when compared to the conditional probability $p(\bm{y}|\bm{c}^{(\bm{y})})$, which could be an alternative measure of how suitable $\bm{y}$ is in the context as described in \S~\ref{sec:shallow_fusion}.
-Figure~\ref{fig:pyc_corr_true} and \ref{fig:pyc_corr_false} are the conditional probability version of Figure~\ref{fig:corr_pmi} and \ref{fig:corr_pmi_false}: $(p(\bm{x}|\bm{c}^{(\bm{x})}),p(\bm{y}|\bm{c}^{(\bm{y})}))$ for each sentence pair $(x,y)$ in the same dataset are plot in Figure~\ref{fig:pyc_corr_true} and the same tuples but with random contexts are plot in Figure~\ref{fig:pyc_corr_false}.
+Figure~\ref{fig:pyc_corr_true} and \ref{fig:pyc_corr_false} are the conditional probability version of Figure~\ref{fig:corr_pmi} and \ref{fig:corr_pmi_false}: $(p(\bm{x}|\bm{c}^{(\bm{x})}),p(\bm{y}|\bm{c}^{(\bm{y})}))$ for each sentence pair $(x,y)$ in the same dataset are plotted in Figure~\ref{fig:pyc_corr_true} and the same tuples but with random contexts are plotted in Figure~\ref{fig:pyc_corr_false}.
 Unlike the contextual \textsc{pmi} correlation, conditional probability correlation remains high even when we give wrong contexts.
 This is because the conditional probability of a sentence is highly affected by how frequently the sentence is observed regardless of context; if the source sentence is written with common expressions, then so is the target sentence and they are likely to be observed regardless of the context.